Last updated on October 10th, 2022 at 06:05 pm

-What Is An Indie Movie?
+What is an Indie Movie?

-Indie movies are passion projects; low-budget films that don’t rely on flashy CGI or distribution from a major motion picture studio, or if they are getting distribution, they may only be receiving less than 50% of their budget from the studio.
+Indie movies are normally passion projects and are often low-budget films that don’t rely on flashy CGI or distribution from a major motion picture studio, or if they are getting distribution, they may only be receiving less than 50% of their budget from the studio.
 What makes indie movies great is their focus on the story and bringing the characters to life.

-Top Indie Movies Of All Time
+Top Indie Movies of All Time

 There’s a lot of indie movies out there that transcended their status because they resonated with people.
 Movies like Juno, Little Miss Sunshine, and Garden State achieved timeless status from the masses, but so too did early indie films that became cult classics.
 From directors that would eventually rise to fame, cult classic indies like Quentin Tarantino’s Reservoir Dogs and Pulp Fiction or Peter Jackson’s Dead Alive captured mass followings that boosted them into indie classic status.